nosilver4u/easy-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/easy-image-optimizer/

-= 2.0.4 =
+= 2.1.0 =
+* added: Easy IO replaces image URLs within style elements for page builders like Elementor and Divi
+* changed: potentially expensive db queries disabled by default
 * fixed: verification fails if server is blocking test.png with a 403
+* fixed: Include All Resources rewrites wrong URLs when quotes are html-encoded
 * fixed: <picture> tags do not follow Lazy Load exclusions
-* fixed: <picture> tags broken when exluding images from Lazy Load
+* fixed: <picture> tags broken when excluding images from Lazy Load
-* changed: potentially expensive db queries disabled by default

 = 2.0.3 =
 * fixed: debug_message() throws a warning with non-string values